moshood2357/our-homepage/README.md

 # our-homepage
-this is a basic and static website
+This is a basic and static website